JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 #### Reporting Build Problems

-To fail a build directly from the build script, a build problem has be reported.
+To fail a build directly from the build script, a build problem must be reported.
 Build problems appear on the [Build Results](working-with-build-results.md) page and also affect the build status text.
 To add a build problem to a build, use:

 ```Shell